krissen/snacks-bibtex.nvim/README.md

 `<C-y>` | Open the citation format picker (APA, Harvard, Oxford templates included).
 `<C-f>` | Open a secondary picker to choose and insert a single field value.

-`<CR>` works from both the search prompt and the results list, so you can confirm immediately after typing or after moving through the list.
-All insertion shortcuts write into the buffer and window you launched the picker from, so trigger mappings can safely run from insert mode without jumping to the BibTeX file.
+`<CR>` works from both the search prompt and the results list, and snacks-bibtex overrides Snacks' default confirm action so Enter always inserts into the buffer you launched the picker from instead of opening the BibTeX source.
+All insertion shortcuts write into that original buffer and window, so trigger mappings can safely run from insert mode without jumping away.

 You can override keymaps globally via `require("snacks-bibtex").setup({ mappings = { ... } })` or per picker call by passing `mappings` to `bibtex({ ... })`.
 Custom mappings are automatically applied to both the results list and the search prompt unless you provide explicit `mode` options.